 A welcome email campaign is your first step to establishing a lasting relationship with contacts.
-According to a 2015 report by Return Path, they have an average read rate of 34%—that’s 42% higher than the average rate of 24% for all other emails.
+According to a 2015 report, they have an average read rate of 34 percent—that’s 42 percent higher than the average rate of 24 percent for all other emails.

-There are the 8 ingredients you need to create a quality welcome email that converts leads:
+Here are the eight ingredients you need to create a quality welcome email that convert leads:

 1. Clear Brand Promise

 The most important ingredient: Clearly state how your new subscribers can benefit from your product or service.

 A few tips on what to consider when delivering your brand promise or value proposition: